-- HCDE provides Adult Education services in 15 school districts: Alief, Channelview, Cleveland, Cy-Fair, Deer Park, Galena Park, Goose Creek, Houston, Katy, Klein, Liberty, Pasadena, Sheldon, Spring Branch, and Dayton. - HCDE's Adult Education division operates two learning centers, one in Houston and the other in Baytown. - We teach over 600 classes a year and we employ 260 employees (mostly part-time staff) to provide these services. - Plus, we offer services in 51 other sites around Harris County in schools, churches, and in other community-based venues.
+- HCDE provides Adult Education services in 15 school districts: Alief, Channelview, Cleveland, Cy-Fair, Deer Park, Galena Park, Goose Creek, Houston, Katy, Klein, Liberty, Pasadena, Sheldon, Spring Branch, and Dayton. - HCDE's Adult Education division operates two learning centers, one in Houston and the other in Baytown. - We teach over 600 classes a year and we employ more than 200 employees (mostly part-time staff) to provide these services. - Plus, we offer services in 35 other sites around Harris County in schools, churches, and in other communitybased venues.